linsaneinthemembrane/mariopartyds/domino-effect/README.md

 * Run the script
 * Press 'q' to quit
 ### Installation
-* You will need a DS emulator and you will need to experiment with finding the center pixels of each button icon
+* You will need a DS emulator and you will need to experiment with finding the center pixels of each button icon in the self.button_regions

 ```pip install opencv-python numpy keyboard mss pywin32```
 ### License